Good Medicine - Medical School III - Cover

 “What do you think of the idea of annual flu shots?”

 “But going back to Angie before we followed the rabbit trail of stats, I think you are likely onto something.
 The entire dorm floor referring to her as ‘Mrs. Loucks’ made it clear to anyone who was paying attention.
-In my case, I knew she was the one I should marry, and I did everything I could to work towards that goal, even after her first incident.
+In my case, I knew she was the one I should marry, and I did everything I could to work towards that goal, even after her first episode.

-“The one nagging question is what would have happened if I had acceded to her request to make love when she came back to Taft after that incident?
-Not doing it led to the next incident, but it’s impossible to say what would have happened had we made love.
+“The one nagging question is what would have happened if I had acceded to her request to make love when she came back to Taft after that episode?
+Not doing it led to the next episode, but it’s impossible to say what would have happened had we made love.
 Doctor Mercer felt it would have tipped Angie into a full-blown psychotic break, but guess what happened anyway?”

 “Do you think you made a mistake?”